julelang/jule/README.md

 go build -o julec -v cmd/julec/main.go
 ```

-Run the above command in your terminal, in the Jule project directory.
+Run the above command in your terminal, in the `src` directory of Jule project.

 <h2 id="contributing">Contributing</h2>